Kiloutre/TKMovesets/README.md

 - Keybinds for pre-configured actions such as quick import, more in the future

 #### Other
-- Support for multiple translations (help wanted!), for now English, Japanese & French are supported
+- Support for multiple translations (help wanted!), for now English, Japanese, Korean & French

 # Developer readme